Functional equation of the $p$-adic $L$-function of Bianchi modular forms: Introduction

 The proof uses three ingredients, namely: (a) the main theorem in \cite{chris2017}, i.e. the construction and interpolation of $L_p(\mathcal{F},-)$ for a Bianchi modular form $\mathcal{F}$; (b) the complex functional equation obtained in Theorem \ref{T.intro.1} and (c) the work done in \cite{loeffler2014p} that uniquely determines $L_p(\mathcal{F},-)$ by its values on the $p$-adic characters $\psi_{p-\mathrm{fin}}$ coming from a Hecke character $\psi$ as in Theorem \ref{T.intro.1} with conductor $\mathfrak{f}|p^\infty$ (see Section \ref{constructing} for the definition of $\psi_{p-\mathrm{fin}}$), when $\mathcal{F}$ has small slope at every $\pprime|p$.

-\begin{remark} For Theorem \ref{T.intro.1} to hold, the level of $\mathcal{F}$ must be coprime with the conductor of $\psi$.
-On the other hand for the $p$-adic setting of Theorem \ref{T.intro.2}, $p$ needs to be in the level and also its proof use Hecke characters $\psi$ with conductor $\mathfrak{f}|p^\infty$ then the level and the conductor are not coprime.
-As a consequence we are forced to work first with Bianchi modular forms without level at all the primes above $p$, and then successively stabilise at each prime $\pprime|p$, consequently missing the new Bianchi modular forms at primes above $p$. \end{remark}
+\begin{remark} In Theorem \ref{T.intro.1} the level of $\mathcal{F}$ must be coprime with the conductor of $\psi$.
+On the other hand, for the $p$-adic setting of Theorem \ref{T.intro.2}, $p$ needs to be in the level and also its proof use Hecke characters $\psi$ with conductor $\mathfrak{f}|p^\infty$ then the level and the conductor are not coprime.
+As a consequence we are forced to work first with Bianchi newforms of prime-to-$p$ level, and then successively stabilise at each prime $\pprime|p$, consequently missing Bianchi newforms at $p$. \end{remark}

-The construction of the $p$-adic $L$-function in \cite{chris2017} and consequently the functional equation in Theorem \ref{T.intro.2} depend of the small slope condition of the Bianchi modular form $\mathcal{F}$.
+The construction of the $p$-adic $L$-function in \cite{chris2017} and then the functional equation in Theorem \ref{T.intro.2} depend of the small slope condition of the Bianchi modular form $\mathcal{F}$.
 It is natural to ask for the $p$-adic $L$-function when $\mathcal{F}$ does not have small slope, i.e. the critical slope case.
-In \cite{salazar2018} such function is constructed for a base change Bianchi modular form $f_{/K}$ of a modular form $f$ satisfying certain properties.
+In \cite{salazar2018} such function was constructed for certain base-change Bianchi modular forms.
 We briefly describe the construction.

-Fix $f\in S_{k+2}(\Gamma_0(N))$ with $N$ divisible by $p$ a finite slope eigenform, new or $p$-stabilised of a newform at $p$, regular, without CM by $K$, decent and $\Sigma$-smooth (for the precise definitions see Section \ref{critical}).
-Let $V_\mathbb{Q}$ be a neighbourhood of $f$ such that the weight map $w$ is étale except possibly at $f$.
+Let $f\in S_{k+2}(\Gamma_0(N))$ be a finite slope eigenform, with $p|N$, new or $p$-stabilised of a newform, regular, non CM by $K$, decent and such that the base-change to $K$, denoted by $f_{/K}$, is $\Sigma$-smooth (see Conditions \ref{conditions} for more details) and let $V_\mathbb{Q}$ be a neighbourhood of $f$ such that the weight map $w$ is étale except possibly at $f$.
 Then, after shrinking $V_\mathbb{Q}$, in \cite{salazar2018} was constructed the \textit{three-variable $p$-adic $L$-function}